ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 For example, in [ fabrcar chaincode](https://github.com/hyperledger/fabric-samples/blob/release/chaincode/fabcar/fabcar.go), to instantiate the chaincode set ```CC_INST_FUNC``` to ```"Init"``` and ```CC_INST_ARGS``` to empty string ```""```

-Execute below command to instantiate chaincode on the peer. **This command need to be executed only on one peer organization in the channel.** Once the transaction is succesfully submitted to the orderer, the orderer distrutes this transaction to all the peer organization in the channel.
-Hence, the chaincode will be instantiated on all the peer nodes in the channel.
+Execute below command to instantiate chaincode on the peer.
 ```
 npm run instantiateCC
 ```
+\
+**This command need to be executed only once from any one peer organization in the channel.** Once the transaction is succesfully submitted to the orderer, the orderer distrutes this transaction to all the peer organization in the channel.
+Hence, the chaincode is instantiated on all the peer nodes on all the peer organizations in the channel.

 <a name="invokeCC"></a>
 #### To Invoke Chaincode